JonasUJ/uintarray/README.md

 ```
 Note that we reassign it afterwards.
 Each call to `append` returns a new UintArray with the element added at the end.
 This is also true for any other method that would mutate the UintArray, because the UintArray is actually immutable.

-The UintArray also implements the trait `IntoIter`, meaning that we can iterate the elements using a for loop.
+The UintArray also implements the trait `IntoIterator`, meaning that we can iterate the elements using a for loop.
 ```rust
 for elem in ua {
     print!("{} ", elem);